Vagyasri/Figure/README.md

 # Lucky

-> In this Project i am trying to create 1 or more figures using ruby.
+> In this Project i am trying to create 1 or more figure(s) using ruby.
 This is just for practice purpose.

 # Screenshot
 ![Mobile The Next Web](Figure.png)